 Saba's biography - a written portrait

-Saba’s painting is intuitive and sensual, exploring the shapes and colours of the seen and unseen worlds of pain, emotion, energy, spirit and the subconscious experience of existing simultaneously in mind, body, spirit and physical spaces.
+London based, self-taught artist, Saba Khan's painting, is intuitive and sensual.
+She explores shapes and colours of the seen and unseen worlds of pain, emotion, energy, spirit, and the subconscious experience of existing simultaneously in mind, body, spirit and physical spaces.

-Through bold colour and unsettling yet settling imagery, her work subtly notes the random, emotional and political choices people make in a world that does not always benefit the majority.
-Committed to the belief that the seen, unseen, human and natural worlds are interdependent and interconnected, Saba comments on how obsession with individualism and the world of the senses has led to the fragmentation of nature, community, family, body and personality.
+Through bold colour and unsettling yet settling imagery, her work subtly notes the random, emotional and political choices ordinary people make in a world that does not always benefit the majority.
+Committed to the belief that the seen, unseen, human and natural worlds are interdependent and interconnected, Saba comments on how the world of the senses has led to the fragmentation of nature, community, family, body and personality.
 Without making moral judgements, she questions the nature of fragmentation as a decaying and creative force.
-Her paintings remain optimistic as there is the rendering of beauty and a mood of hope and recovery in her work.
+Her paintings remain optimistic as there is the rendering of beauty, love for humanity and mood of hope and recovery in her work.

 Collections and commissions

 Saba continues to attract the attention of private collectors and galleries, and has exhibited internationally, She is currently developing a collection of paintings, drawings and poems called, 'ICare'.
 This work is based on her own experience of being a carer for 13 years, exploring the nature of care, whilst looking after loved ones and the challenges in health and social care services.
 She also is working on a parent and child series.
 Central to her work is the use of colour and shape that benefits the human condition.

 Saba has over 30 years experience in the charity and public sectors both in the UK and internationally.
 She champions many social causes including good mental health, social justice and human rights.
 She is Vice Chair to to Mind in Croydon and Creative Advisor to Voice of Freedom.